Killing Bed Bugs Organically

 Bed bugs are a stubborn pest.
 Bed bugs and their larvae are resistant to many pesticides, making elimination more difficult than other pests such as cockroaches and ants.
 Bed bugs also love to hide, so environments with clutter provide numerous spots for bed bugs to avoid traditional pesticides.
-There are a number of alternatives to chemicals, including Bayzi’s new MightySteam™ tool, capable of killing bed bugs and their eggs with less than 1 second of residence time.
+There are some alternatives to chemicals, including Bayzi’s new MightySteam™ tool, capable of killing bed bugs and their eggs with less than 1 second of residence time.
 The MightySteam® is safe, leaving behind no harsh chemical residues, and eliminates bed bugs with ease.
-Bayzi products are not tested against other methods and use should often be thought of as being complimentary.
+Bayzi products are not tested against other methods, and use should often be thought of as being complimentary.

 Vacuuming removes molted bed bug skins, fecal matter and even living bed bugs, but not their eggs, which are cemented in place.
-Vacuuming also removes bed bug related debris, allowing for an easier inspection and a more accurate representation of the magnitude of the infestation.
+Vacuuming also removes bed bug related debris, allowing for easier inspection and a more accurate representation of the magnitude of the infestation.
 After vacuuming, always remember to remove and dispose of the vacuum cleaner’s bag immediately.
-Any bugs inside of the bag may escape and re-establish themselves on the property.
+Any bugs inside of the container may escape and re-establish themselves on the property.

 Some pest management companies are testing the application of super-cold CO2.
 Technologies such as Cryonite™ feature a pressurized cylinder that blows a super cold -108°F mist throughout the property.
 The pressurized CO2 freezes bed bug shells, causing instant death.
-CO2 isn’t particularly dangerous when applied correctly, but the property must be vacated for a period of time while the process takes place.
-Treatments will eliminate a majority of bed bugs and their eggs, but in many cases, the temperatures aren’t cold enough to permeate throughout furniture and mattresses, leaving some bed bugs behind.
+CO2 isn’t particularly dangerous when applied correctly, but the property must be vacated for a period while the process takes place.
+Treatments will eliminate a majority of bed bugs and their eggs, but in many cases, the temperatures aren’t cold enough to permeate throughout furniture and mattresses, leaving some bedbugs behind.
 Because of this reason, pressurized CO2 treatments are typically applied in conjunction with another treatment.

-The thermal energy held in steam has long been believed to be capable of killing bed bugs, but most steamers with high moisture contents leave behind large quantites of excess moisture.
+The thermal energy held in steam has long been believed to be capable of killing bed bugs, but most steamers with high moisture contents leave behind large quantities of excess moisture.
 As technology has improved, superheated steam with a low moisture content has become a viable option for eliminating bed bugs.
 MightySteam™ reaches temperatures of over 572°F without leaving behind pools of water (regardless any condensed water should be mopped quickly while following all safety instructions).
-With such superheated steam, the thermal energy is enough to instantly kill bed bugs and their eggs.
+With such superheated steam, the thermal energy is enough to kill bed bugs and their eggs instantly.
 With superheated steam, the residence time to reach bed bugs’ thermal death point is minimized, allowing for quicker treatments and more thorough applications.
 Superheated steam is incredibly effective at killing bed bugs and their eggs that are exposed to the steam, but it won’t kill the bed bugs that you do not see.

 Most treatments don’t offer great residual protection against bed bugs.
 The property owner or resident should be proactive and avoid reintroducing bed bugs from an external source.
 Safety is paramount, so no matter which organic method you choose, make sure to read all MSDS, wear the appropriate PPE and contact a trained professional when in doubt.

-Non-Chemical Bed Bug Management – Dini M. Miller, Ph.D., Department of Entomology, VA Tech
+Sources: Non-Chemical Bed Bug Management – Dini M. Miller, Ph.D., Department of Entomology, VA Tech